What is Conversion Rate Optimization?

 Typically, there are a few steps to Conversion Rate Optimization:

-There are various types of data you can collect and analyze.
+There are various types of data you can collect, manage, and analyze.
 In principle, you can categorize it into two main groups:

 - Quantitative data collection (such as data obtained from your website or from using various tools, which we will discuss further on).
 This type of data can give you raw information about what your users think of your website, their experience on it, and so on.